KARKAVELRAJA/ETG---TEXT-ENCODING-AND-DECODING-USING-WORD-CLOUD/README.md

 - Creating the Word Cloud
 - Text Encoding
 - Text Decoding
-- Finding the Frequency of words
+- Finding the Frequency of each word